 What is your policy on alcohol or smoking during the wedding?

 I do not smoke, and I think it is unprofessional to drink while working.
-I don t do it at my full time job why would I do it at any job.
-When I DJ even though I love what, I do and it’s a passion
+I don't do it at my full time day job is so my thought is why would I do it at any job.
+When I DJ even though I love what I do and it’s a passion of mine it is still a job that you are paying me to do and I am going to do it to the best of my ability

 What kind of equipment do you use?